NewsLocal News

 "MD lawmakers have officially lost their minds.
 Condom vending machines in SCHOOLS—from preschools to high schools?
 Yes, you read that right," Szeliga said after the bill's passage in the House.
 "Thanks to HB 380, the “Condoms for Kiddies” bill, your child’s school could soon be a one-stop shop for birth control.
 What’s next, hormone therapy at recess?
 This is what happens when the people in charge put ideology over common sense."

-The Democratic House majority also recently advanced House Bill 161 that would ban parents from pulling their young children out of classes teaching gender identity and sexual orientation.
+The Democratic House majority also recently advanced House Bill 161 which would ban parents from pulling their young children out of classes teaching gender identity and sexual orientation.